• Home

 October 3, 2025

-Mindfulness is not just about meditation — it’s about how we meet life’s joys and challenges with awareness, compassion, and presence.
+Mindfulness is not just about meditation; it’s about how we meet life’s joys and challenges with awareness, compassion, and courage.

-Self-Compassion Myths, Self-Compassion Myths, Dr. Dan Siegel & Healing Grief
+Self-Compassion Myths, Self-Compassion Myths — A Mindful Conversation with Dr. Dan Siegel

 Here’s what’s been on my heart and mind this week: